 I’ve Just Started Running In Luna Sandals

-I have recently changed from running shoes to Luna Sandals (no socks) to run in.
+Stephen’s blister question: I have recently changed from running shoes to running in Luna Sandals (no socks).
 The first 4 or 5 runs on the flat were fine, I did a hilly run (16K) 2 days ago and could tell during the run I was going to blister on the balls of my feet.
 Just wondering what you would advise moving forward.
 Should I treat with donut pads and manage with Engo patches or should I be looking at wearing socks with the sandals.
 I was hoping to do an ultra marathon in the sandals end of October.
 Thank you for your website & help.

 Thanks for getting in touch Stephen.
-Wow, big change for your feet!
+Wow, big change for your feet, running in luna sandals!
 Here are a collection of my thoughts about your options:

-Socks will definitely help and if it's no trouble to wear them, I'd do it.
-Socks don't guarantee blister prevention, but they'll go a decent way towards it.
-They'll also protect your feet from abrasion (sand, grit etc).
+Socks will definitely help.
+So if it’s no trouble to wear them, I’d do it.
+Socks don’t guarantee blister prevention, but they’ll go a decent way towards it.
+They’ll also protect your feet from abrasion (sand, grit etc).

 ENGO Blister Patches